COVESA/iot-event-analytics/docs/README.md

 - Keeps track of all instances of a given subject
 - Sets and retrieves features from and for instances
-- Keeps timne-to-live, value history and rolling time window for data points
+- Keeps time-to-live, value history and rolling time window for data points

 #### Metadata-Manager Worker